Online Education

 6.1 Student Expectations

-Students are expected to navigate the learning management system and acquire other technical skills required by each OE course.
-The College of Charleston’s Student Readiness Survey can aid students in determining technical skills they may need to develop to be successful in OE courses.
+Students are expected to navigate the College’s learning management system and acquire other technical skills required by and outlined in each OE course.

 6.2 Faculty and Instructional Strategies

 Instructional strategies for OE differ from those strategies recommended by more traditional (face-to-face) teaching models.
-Faculty teaching OE courses should have a working knowledge of OE, including the ability to design appropriate strategies and implement effective OE practices.
+Faculty teaching OE courses should have a working knowledge of OE, including the ability to design appropriate strategies and implement effective OE practices in compliance with the College’s policy 9.1.11.1 "Digital Accessibility.”
 Faculty members are expected to provide students tutorials on any additional applications needed to succeed in the course.

 Faculty are expected to identify and provide students with measurable learning outcomes and objectives that meet the goals of their OE course.
-These learning outcomes and course objectives should be consistent with the course’s official description and learning outcomes, as approved by the Faculty Senate.
+These learning outcomes and course objectives should be consistent with the course’s official description and learning outcomes, as approved by the Faculty Senate (See the Faculty Administration Manual: VIII Faculty Responsibilities to Students).

 6.3 Faculty Training

-Faculty will complete a training program (Online Education Readiness Course) to learn best practices for teaching online and to select and become proficient in using any technology specific to the goals and learning objectives of the course.
-A stipend, subject to the approval of the Provost, may be paid to adjunct faculty for participation in the required Online Education Readiness course.
-These sessions will be offered prior to the scheduled OE course.
+As required by SACSCOC, faculty will complete the Center for Excellence in Teaching and Learning Online Education Certification Course to learn best practices for teaching online and to select and become proficient in using any technology specific to the goals and learning objectives of the course.
+A stipend, subject to the approval of the Provost, may be paid to participants for successful completion in the required Online Education Certification course.
+This course will be offered several times throughout the year.
+Instructors must pass the OE Certification Course prior to teaching an OE course.

 6.4 Protection of Student Privacy

-Faculty teaching OE courses are expected (a) to use the College’s learning management system to ensure the security of student work and grades; (b) to use the College’s Secure Share web-based application for sharing all confidential information; (c) to keep student work and grades confidential; (d) to keep passwords secure, to avoid sharing of passwords, and to instruct students and instructional support staff to keep passwords secure and to avoid sharing of passwords; and (e) to follow all applicable FERPA policies and procedures (see 7.4 below).
+Faculty teaching OE courses are required (a) to use the College’s learning management system to share course content and to ensure the security of student work and grades; (b) to use the College’s Secure Share web-based application for sharing all confidential information; (c) to keep student work and grades confidential; (d) to keep passwords secure, to avoid sharing of passwords, and to instruct students and instructional support staff to keep passwords secure and to avoid sharing of passwords; and (e) to follow all applicable FERPA policies and procedures (see 7.4 below).

 All College policies addressing student privacy and institutional security apply to OE courses.
 Faculty teaching OE course sections must comply with these policies.